Updated March 21, 2023

 Collaboration is essential in the software field, and CodeCommit is a collaborative software development system.
-It allows you to easily manage teams projects where everyone can commit, branch, and merge their code.
+It allows you to easily manage team projects where everyone can commit, branch, and merge their code.
 You can easily create a pull request which will enable you to get code feedback and discuss the code with a collaborator.
 Allows to create repositories from AWS Management Console, AWS CLI, or AWS SDK and start pushing and committing to your repo.

 Your repositories are encrypted and allowed to access with specific key pairs.
 You can push code via SSH or HTTPS with encryption using your keys.

 3. Access Control

 AWS Identity and Access Management allow you to control and monitor your repositories which can access, change, delete, how they can access, and from where they can access.
 AWS Cloudtrail and CloudWatch can also be used to monitor your repositories.

 4. High Availability and Durability

 Amazon S3 and DynamoDB are known for their high availability and durability.
 CodeCommit uses these components of AWS and stores all your repositories data in S3 and DynamoDB.
 Data is stored in encrypted format redundantly and at multiple facilities.
 This architecture allows for high availability and durability.

 5. Unlimited Repositories

-AWS CodeCommit allows you to create as many repositories as you want; the default, you will get 1000 repositories, but that not a restriction; you can create more as per your need.
+AWS CodeCommit allows you to create as many repositories as you want; the default, you will get 1000 repositories, but that is not a restriction; you can create more as per your need.
 These repositories allow you to store any files and version them like images, libraries, binary files, and other code files.

 6. Easy Access and Integration